HillaryHauger/SCEMILA_Patient_Generation/README.md

 Hehr, M., Sadafi, A., Matek, C., Lienemann, P., Pohlkamp, C., Haferlach, T., Spiekermann, K., & Marr, C. (2023).
 A morphological dataset of white blood cells from patients with four different genetic AML entities and non-malignant controls (AML-Cytomorphology_MLL_Helmholtz) (Version 1) [Data set].
 The Cancer Imaging Archive.
 The metadata for train/test split to reproduce the results from paper can be found in the Data folder.
 ### Code setup
 The Code Setup is similar to the orignal SCEMILA paper.
 See https://github.com/marrlab/SCEMILA for reference.
+Reference: "Explainable AI identifies diagnostic cells of genetic AML subtypes."
+(Hehr M, Sadafi A, Matek C, Lienemann P, Pohlkamp C, et al. (2023) PLOS Digital Health 2(3): e0000187. https://doi.org/10.1371/journal.pdig.0000187)
 ### Execution

 #### Creating Artficial patients